-When the Ford Mustang was first unveiled - at 1964's New York World Fair - it triggered a tidal wave of excitement.
+When the Ford Mustang muscle car was first unveiled - at '64's New York World Fair - it triggered a tidal wave of excitement.
 Thereafter, it became one of the fastest-selling cars in history.
-It took the Mustang just two years to pass the million mark.
-The car had the '60s Zeitgeist written all over it!
-Lee Iacocca was the whizz-kid Ford exec who conceived the car.
-It had all-American looks, in abundance - but the real beauty of the Mustang was its long list of extras.
-Everything from the engine and gearbox - to the handling and braking - was ripe for user input.
+It took the Mustang just two years to pass the million sales mark.
+Lee Iacocca was the whizz-kid Ford executive who conceived the car.
+It had Sixties all-American looks, straight out of the crate.
+But, the real beauty of the Mustang - at least, for aficionados - was its long list of extras.
+Everything, from the engine and gearbox - to suspension and braking - was ripe for user input.
 Trim options were legion!

-If all you wanted was to cut a dash in your new Mustang, the straight-six motor was more than sufficient.
-If you preferred more poke, there were V8s.
-They ranged from 195 to 390bhp.
-Front disc brakes were a wise choice!
-Standard suspension was sufficient for most drivers - coil-spring and wishbone up front, and a beam axle on leaf springs at the rear.
-Of course, a stiffer set-up was there, if needed.
-As for the gearbox ... it was a choice between a 3-speed auto, or a 3/4-speed manual.
+And if all you wanted was to cut a dash in your new Mustang, the straight-six motor was more than sufficient.
+However, if performance was more up your street, a V8 was available.
+Power outputs went from 195 to 390bhp.
+If your Mustang was towards the top end of that range, the optional front disc brakes were a wise choice.
+Standard suspension suited most drivers.
+It comprised coil-spring and wishbone up front - and a beam axle on leaf springs at the rear.
+Naturally, a stiffer set-up was there, if needed.
+Gearbox options were a 3-speed auto, or a 3/4-speed manual.

-At full gallop, the standard Mustang made 130mph.
-If you wanted more, there was the Carroll Shelby take on the car.
+At full gallop, the Mustang made 130mph.
+If you wanted more, there was the Carroll Shelby model - with added muscle!
 A road/race hybrid, it was based on the GT350 fastback.
-It subsequently grew into the 7-litre GT500, making 425bhp.
-The most iconic Shelby Mustang of all was the GT390 -star of the film Bullitt.
-Well, along with Steve McQueen, that is!
-After that, 'pony cars' were hot to trot.
-Rival manufacturers fell over themselves to build their own 'Mustangs'.
-But, neither they - nor, indeed, Ford - cut it quite like the original.
-Later versions - with added flab - lacked the simple, but strong styling of their predecessors.
+Subsequently, it grew into the 7-litre GT500.
+By then, it was pummelling out 425bhp.
+The most iconic Shelby Mustang of all has to be the GT390.
+It was Steve McQueen's co-star in the '68 film Bullitt.
+Thanks to that iconic movie, 'pony cars' were hot to trot.
+Rival manufacturers fell over themselves to build their own take on the trend.
+But, nothing cut the Mustang mustard quite like the original.
+And that included Ford's own updates.
+Later versions - with added flab - lacked the simple, strong styling of their predecessors.
 For many an owner, the Ford Mustang was their entrée into the American Dream.
-Some planned never to wake up!
+Waking up was not an option!